Apptio: History

 The company was founded in 2007 by Sunny Gupta, Kurt Shintaffer and Paul McLachlan.
 Prior to founding the company, Gupta and Shintaffer worked together at iConclude before it was purchased by Opsware in 2007.
 In November 2007, the company received $7 million in funding from Madrona Venture Group and Greylock Partners while it was operating in stealth mode.
 Apptio raised an additional $14 million in Series B funding from the newly formed Andreessen Horowitz fund in 2009.

 In 2010, the company raised an additional $16.5 million in Series C funding led by Shasta Ventures, with participation from previous investors.

 In March 2012, the company raised an additional $50 million in Series D funding to continue scaling, hiring and expanding its services.
 In 2013, Apptio raised an additional $45 million in Series E funding, bringing its total raised to $136 million from firms including Greylock Partners, Madrona Venture Group, Janus Capital and T. Rowe Price.

 In March 2014, Apptio opened offices in Sydney and Melbourne, Australia.
 In 2015, the company announced that it was adding an office in Denver.
 Apptio added another international office in March 2016, when it announced it would open an office in Paris, France.
-On September 23, 2016, Apptio raised $96 million with its IPO.
+On September 23, 2016, Apptio raised $96 million with its IPO, opening on the NASDAQ stock exchange under the symbol APTI at $16 per share.

 On February 2, 2018, Apptio completed the acquisition of Digital Fuel SV, LLC, a provider of IT business management (ITBM) tools.
 On November 11, 2018, Apptio entered into definitive agreement to be acquired by Vista Equity Partners for $1.94 billion.
 Apptio shareholders received $38.00 in cash per share, representing a 53% premium to the unaffected closing price as of November 9, 2018.

 In 2019, Apptio acquired Cloudability, a firm that manages cloud spend.
 Apptio opened its first India office location in August 2019.
 In May 2020, LeanIX revealed technology collaboration with Apptio to include core IT spending data analytics.